JMDKC/jmdkc.github.io/_posts/2019-08-11-wearing-spruth-magers.md

 title: New Order - Art, Product, Image 1976-1995 | Sprüth Magers
 ---

 The place is quite familiar, rendered strange over the decades.
 We’re in a shopping centre in Peckham in 1994.
 Everyone’s dressed in baggy 90s style.
 If anyone’s carrying a shopping bag, it’s plastic.
-This being several decades before that multi-story car park down the road got its pink coat of paint and added craft beer and stonebaked pizza outlets, the crowd is mixed but solidly working class.
-And nobody has a mobile phone, so nobody’s filming the very unusual scene!
+This being several decades before that multi-story car park down the road got its pink coat of paint and craft beer outlets, the crowd is solidly ungentrified.
+And nobody has a mobile phone, so nobody’s filming the very unusual scene - except one camera.

-The only camera there is pointing at a very young-looking Gillian Wearing, dancing her clumpy two step right in the middle of the passage way.
+In the middle of its frame is a very young-looking Gillian Wearing, dancing a clumpy two step right in the middle of the passage way.
 As I watched, my attention wandered from her and into the shops that surrounded her - that Curry’s with its old, pre-PC World merger font.
 The gross glass awning, PoMo style so surely less than a decade old, but already grimy.

 ![installation view](/Assets/wearing-spruth-magers-1.jpg)